 ELEVATE will be performed at the Moore Theatre on Thursday, June 16, 2022 at 7:30pm.
 This is a free performance for the community.

 How the program was developed:

-Mentors + students collaborated to create a spoken word and dance pieces.
-Mentors + students met regularly during the months of February, March and April to discuss issues affecting them, while using the history they learned as the impetus for their pieces.
+Mentors + students collaboratedto create a spoken word and dance pieces.
+Mentors + students met regularly to have in depth conversations about issues affecting them, while using the history they learned as the impetus for their pieces.

 Meet the ELEVATE Team

 Expand the list below and tap to learn more about each of the members of our ELEVATE Team!

 This 14 year old high honor roll student of Seattle Academy enjoys traveling, sports, and building original creations with Legos.
 Anderson has played on his school's basketball team for two years.
 He has learned to play the Steel Pans and the Trombone.
 Mr. Williams was cast as the lead role in his elementary school production of, “The Life of Richard Wright.”
 He also performed in the Seattle Parks Dept, Teen Summer Musical’s, “Peter Pan.”